 On Conquest "E" models, do NOT plug a cable meant for Ethernet communications into the Room Sensor jack.
 The Room Sensor port powers a NetSensor, and the supplied voltage may damage an Ethernet card, switch, or router to which it is accidentally connected.
-See Illustration: Room Sensor and Dual Ethernet Ports on page 9.
+See Illustration: Inputs and Ports (Early BAC-9001CE) on page 9 and Illustration: Room Sensor and Dual Ethernet Ports on page 9.